Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Moderate to Challenging Difficulty

-Expect to see majestic mountain glaciers, shockingly blue and green lakes, waterfalls, streams, llamas, and alpacas along this gorgeous picturesque route.
-Spend three days in the Andean heights before dipping into the Short Inca Trail for the best of both worlds.
-You'll connect with nature while visiting incredible archaeological sites before ending your trip in the magical Machu Picchu.
+Along this magnificent and scenic route, you’ll witness majestic mountain glaciers, stunning blue and green lagoons, waterfalls, streams, llamas, and alpacas.
+Spend three days in the high Andes before joining the Short Inca Trail to enjoy the best of both worlds.
+You’ll connect with nature as you visit incredible archaeological sites and finish your journey at the magical Machu Picchu.

 Discover More